gustavochm/VLLE-Water-CPME-Alcohol/README.md

 # Supplementary Information: *Assessment and modeling of the isobaric vapor-liquid-liquid equilibrium for water + cyclopentyl methyl ether + alcohol (ethanol or propan-1-ol) ternary mixtures*

 This repository is part of the Supplementary Information of the article *Assessment and modeling of the isobaric vapor-liquid-liquid equilibrium for water + cyclopentyl methyl ether + alcohol (ethanol or propan-1-ol) ternary mixtures* by Andrés Mejía, Marcela Cartes, Gustavo Chaparro and Erich A. Müller.
-(Submmited to Fuel)

 This repository include examples of how to perform stability analysis and phase equilibria calculations for three-phase equilibria of the ternary mixture of Water (1) + CPME (2) + Ethanol (3) using SAFT-VR-Mie Equation of State.